Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Technique Details of BBP

 \subsection{BBP Forwarding Protocol}

-As shown in Fig. \ref{PBB}(b), when a node successfully mines a block, it sends the block header to its neighbors that have the same $BodyHash$ and sends the full block to its neighbors that have different BodyHash.
-When a node receives a block header, it can conduct the PPB-validation procedure, as described in the next paragraph.
-If the validation passes, the block header will be forwarded along.
-There are rare cases of different PPBs among a few nodes, since the PPB synchronization can not be perfect.
-The miner sends the full block to a neighbor with a different $BodyHash$.\footnote{The neighbors' $BodyHash$ values can be remembered during the PPB synchronization procedure.
-And this broadcasting can be more efficient by attaching those missing transactions in the block header for the rare cases of non-synchronized PPBs.}
+When a miner successfully mines a block, it sends the blockheader to its neighbors with the same $BodyHash$ and the full block to its neighbors with different $BodyHash$.
+When a node receives the blockheader, it conducts the PPB-validation procedure detailed in the next paragraph.
+If validation passes, the header is forwarded.
+In rare cases of different PPBs among a few nodes due to imperfect PPB synchronization, the miner sends the full block to a neighbor with a different $BodyHash$\footnote{The neighbors' $BodyHash$ values can be remembered during the PPB synchronization procedure.
+This broadcasting can be more efficient by attaching those missing transactions in the blockheader for the rare cases of non-synchronized PPBs.}.

-\textbf{\emph{PPB-Validation Procedure:}} With the pre-validation information, a node can quickly verify the received block header.
-First, it compares the local $BodyHash$ with the $Txs$-$Hash$ in the received block header.
-If the two hashes are different, the block bodies are different, and the node requests the full block for validation as in Ethereum.
-If the $BodyHash$ check passes, the node then gets the Coinbase address from the block header, with which the node can then execute the transactions in $U_g$ in order, based on the $IntermediateState$.
-If the final global state equals the one in the block header, this block will be committed to local database, and the validation is successful.
+\textbf{\emph{PPB-Validation Procedure:}} With the pre-validation information, a node can quickly verify the received blockheader.
+First, it compares the local $BodyHash$ with the $Txs$-$Hash$ in the received blockheader.
+If the two hashes are different, the blockbodies are different, and the node requests the full block for validation as in Ethereum.
+If the $BodyHash$ check passes, the node then gets the Coinbase address from the blockheader, with which the node can then execute the transactions in $U_g$ in order, based on the $IntermediateState$.
+If the final global state equals the one in the blockheader, this block will be committed to the local database, and the validation is successful.